Skip to main content

 Image from Melle Meivogel

 Classical music goes hand in hand with opera and ballet.
-Don’t miss the brilliant performances lined up in the National Opera & Ballet, from The Sleeping Beauty and the Nutcracker, to Carmen, Turandot, Dido and Aeneas, and much more.
+Don’t miss the brilliant programme of performances at the Dutch National Opera & Ballet, from festive classics such as Sleeping Beauty and The Nutcracker to soul-stirring performances of Carmen, Turandot, Dido and Aeneas, and much more.
+Tickets seated in the higher balconies are extremely affordable and still offer an excellent view of the stage and performers.

 Orgelpark